jsalmensuo/k8s-infrastructure/README.md

 ### Lesson learned
 - The problem is almost always simpler than you think (Cable > Data Link > Network > Transport)
 - Rename the hosts before initializing the control plane node
-- Kubelet chooses the first network interface it finds
+- Kubelet chooses the first network interface it finds, even though it might not be using it.